ChavezData/UFC_Betting_Odds/README.md

-Here’s a suggested README.md template for your UFC Betting Odds project, based on the Jupyter notebook you linked.
-You should adjust the details (data sources, methodology, dependencies) to match exactly what your notebook contains.

 # UFC Betting Odds Analysis

 A data analysis and modeling project centered around UFC betting odds and fight outcomes, implemented in a Jupyter Notebook.